Lawyer: Suspect in anti-gay killing struggled with sexuality

 NEWPORT BEACH, Calif.
-(AP) — A California man denied killing a University of Pennsylvania student because the victim was gay and the suspect’s lawyer says he struggled with his own sexual identity and suffered from a “serious mental disorder.”
+(AP) — A California man denied Wednesday that he killed a University of Pennsylvania student because the victim was gay.

-The Orange County Register reports Samuel Woodward appeared in court Wednesday and denied an added hate-crime attachment.
+Samuel Woodward, 21, who has pleaded not guilty to a murder charge, appeared in court and also denied a hate-crime allegation connected to the killing of 19-year-old Blaze Bernstein, the Orange County Register reported.

-He’s pleaded not guilty to murder for the killing of 19-year-old sophomore Blaze Bernstein, whose body was discovered buried in a park after he disappeared in January.
+Bernstein’s body was found in a shallow grave in January at a park near his parents’ Lake Forest home.

 Most Read Nation & World Stories